Infra Dig – SeaTwirl with Johan Sandberg

 The focus of this latest Infra Dig podcast turns once again to technology in the offshore wind sector as listeners are treated to a deep dive into SeaTwirl, its history and the ambitions for a new method of harnessing energy in waters your average offshore wind turbine just cannot reach.

-IJGlobal editorial director Angus Leslie Melville sits down with Johan Sandberg, chief executive of SeaTwirl, to hear about his company's truly fascinating innovation in turbines for the offshore wind industry.
+IJGlobal content director Angus Leslie Melville sits down with Johan Sandberg, chief executive of SeaTwirl, to hear about his company's truly fascinating innovation in turbines for the offshore wind industry.

 You can access this latest episode on Apple Podcasts and through Google Podcasts.
 It is also available across a number of other platforms.